jarviscanada/jarvis_data_eng_RoshanRamesh/python_data_wrangling/python_data_wrangling/README.md

 - RFM Segmentation

 RFM segmentation renders 3 major segments:
 - Can't Lose - It contains customers who previously made large purchases, but have since stopped.
 New products similar to their previous purchases should be introduced.
 A marketing campaign should be tailored to the patrons in this section to increase revenue.
-Investigation on the reasons of halted puchases should also be emphasiszed upon.
+Investigation on the reasons of halted purchases should also be emphasized upon.
 - Hibernating - It includes customers who purchased in the past, but were not major contributors to the revenue.
 New discounts can be introduced to attract these patrons into making more frequent purchases.
 - Champions - Included customers responsible for the most purchases/revenue.
 Campaigns targetting to maintain their purchase frequency and continuity should be implemented.
-For instance, gifts, perks etc.
+For instance, gifts, perks, etc.

 ## Improvements
 - More business questins could be evaluated.